The Best Dill Cultivars for all Your Needs

-Are you looking for the perfect dill for your pickle jar, for your flower arrangements or to use fresh in your favorite recipes?
+Are you looking for the best dill seed for your pickle jar, for your flower arrangements or to use fresh in your favorite recipes?
 You've come to the right place.
-We've compiled a list of the best dill cultivars (varieties) for almost any need.
+We've compiled a list of the best dill varieties for almost any need.

-The following list of dill cultivars is organized by each one's most favorable characteristic, although you will find in the descriptions that some have more than one potential plus to recommend them.
-I've also included a detailed at-a-glance summary of important details you'll need to grow, maintain and use one or more of these varieties in your garden and in your recipes.
+The following list of dill varieties is organized by each one's most favorable characteristic, although you will find in the descriptions that some have more than one potential plus to recommend them.
+I've also included a detailed at-a-glance summary of important details you'll need to grow, maintain and use one or more of these dill plants in your garden and in your recipes.

 Best Dill Cultivars by Feature